-1 Use a text editor to open the pd.conf file on the MSDP server.
+- Use a text editor to open the pd.conf file on the MSDP server. - The pd. conf file resides in the following directories: - (UNIX) /usr/openv/lib/ost-plugins/

-(UNIX) /usr/openv/lib/ost-plugins/

-- (Windows) install\path\Veritas\NetBackup\bin\ost-plugins - 2 For the line that begins with #OPTDUP\ENCRYPTION, remove the pound sign ( or hash sign, #) in column 1. - 3 In that same line, replace the 0 (zero) with a 1.
+- (Windows) install path\Veritas\NetBackup\bin\ost-plugins - For the line that begins with #OPTDUP ENCRYPTION, remove the pound sign (2 or hash sign, #) in column 1. - 3 In that same line, replace the 0 (zero) with a 1.